The 5 profiles of cyber operators

 The profile of attackers is highly diversified.
 From lone wolves to teams of hackers, developers to analysts, there is definitely not a common profile that fits them all.
 However, in this section, I will try to portray which profiles should be part of a team conducting offensive operations.

-This post contains excerpts of my book Black Hat Rust where you'll learn Rust, offensive security and cryptography.
+This post contains excerpts from my course Black Hat Rust where you'll learn Rust, offensive security and cryptography.

 The term hacker is controversial: mainstream media use it to describe criminals while tech people use it to describe passionate or hobbyists tinkering with tech.
 In our context, we will use it to describe the person with advanced offensive skills and whose role is to perform reconnaissance and exploitation of the targets.